 will depend on the distance or your school from Dayton, Ohio, the

 number of days we spend at your school, and the types of

 presentations or workshops.
 There is an up-to-date fee schedule in

-the Secret of Flight packet, or we can prepare an estimate
+Cost Sheet or we can prepare an estimate

 How de we schedule a visit?
 Just